phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 79146
+#Total Number of Tweets: 198820
-#Number of Trump Tweets: 49340
+#Number of Clinton Tweets: 79984
-#Number of Sanders Tweets: 34892
+#Number of Trump Tweets: 49768
-#Number of Rubio Tweets: 15005
+#Number of Sanders Tweets: 35115
-#Number of Carson Tweets: 10380
+#Number of Rubio Tweets: 15145
-#Number of Bush Tweets: 8259
+#Number of Carson Tweets: 10483
-#Total Number of Tweets:
+#Number of Bush Tweets: 8327
 ---
 ---